Online Covariance Matrix Estimation in Stochastic Gradient Descent: Conclusion and Future Work

-\section{CONCLUSION AND FUTURE WORK}
+In this section, we compare the performance of the proposed online estimator, which we refer to as online-BM in the subsequent numerical experiments, with other estimators for marginal inference of each individual regression coefficient.
+We consider both linear and logistic regression examples.
+The nominal coverage probability is set to 95\%.

+We first compare the empirical coverage rates of the proposed estimator with the plug-in estimator in \citet{chen2016statistical}.
+As we mentioned in the introduction, the plug-in estimator requires the computation of the Hessian matrix (of the loss function) and its inverse.
+Figure \ref{fig:compare_P_linear} shows that our online estimator (online-BM) has a comparable performance as the plug-in estimator when the number of iterations is large enough.
+Although the online-BM has a slower convergence rate, it has an advantage in computational efficiency since it only uses the iterates from SGD.
+The online-BM is more desirable for practitioners when the computation is limited or only stochastic gradient information is available.

+Next, we compare the finite sample coverage rate of the proposed online-BM estimator and the batch means covariance matrix estimator from \citet{chen2016statistical}, which we refer to as BM.
+Table \ref{table: compare_BM} shows that the finite sample coverage rates of the two estimators are close to each other in all cases, and the finite sample performance of our method slightly outperforms \cite{chen2016statistical} when $n$ is large.
+In fact, this is not a totally fair comparison for us since we implement the method in \cite{chen2016statistical} based on the prior knowledge of the exact sample size.

+\section{Conclusion and Future Work}
-In this paper, we propose a fully online approach for estimation of asymptotic covariance matrix of ASGD.
-The recursive algorithm to compute the covariance estimate is computationally efficient.
-We demonstrate that the recursive estimator is consistent with upper bound of convergence rate at $O(n^{-(1-\alpha)/4})$ in general case.
-We also show that in a special case, the convergence of recursive estimator is even faster.
-Based on the estimated covariance matrix, we construct confidence intervals/regions with asymptotically correct cover probabilities for the model parameters.

-As for future direction, it would be of interest to develop a lower bound result on recursive/online estimation of limiting covariance matrices.
-With such a result, we will be able to tell whether our recursive estimator is rate-optimal.
+In this paper, we propose a fully online approach to estimate the asymptotic covariance matrix in SGD.
+The recursive algorithm to compute the covariance matrix estimate is computationally efficient.
+We demonstrate that the online batch means covariance matrix estimator (both full overlapping version and non-overlapping version) is consistent with the upper bound of convergence rate $O(n^{-(1-\alpha)/4})$ in the general case.
+Based on the estimated covariance matrix, we construct confidence intervals/regions with asymptotically correct coverage probabilities for the model parameters.
+As for future directions, it would be of interest to develop a lower bound result on the online estimation of limiting covariance matrices.
+With such a result, we will be able to tell whether the proposed estimator is rate-optimal.
+Also, as mentioned in Section \ref{sec: EL}, it would be interesting to see if one can obtain statistics similar to the PBEL ratio based on the non-overlapping version online covariance estimator and establish a limiting distribution that can be used to calibrate confidence regions for SGD solutions without using the asymptotic normality results.